 Looking for an apartment in a far-away city or town is rough.
 You could pay for a hotel until you can find an apartment, but that costs a pretty penny.
 Searching for an apartment remotely is much easier on your wallet, but it’s also much easier to end up living in a dump.
 Moving without seeing your apartment first is overwhelming, but we promise, it will be okay.
-There are plenty of precautions you can take to ensure you’re getting a good place with a property manager that you can trust.
+There are plenty of precautions you can take to make renting an apartment sight unseen a successful mission, with a quality place and a quality property manger.

 Things to Request from the Property Manager

 - Give the Property Manager a Call Although communicating via email can definitely be more comfortable than talking on the phone, vocal communication with your potential property manager will let you feel them out.
 It’s much easier to lie on paper or through email than over the phone or in person.
 Ask them questions and measure their responses.
 Generally ask yourself if the person you’re talking to seems trustworthy.
 You can’t base your judgement on this point entirely, but it can be helpful.
 If you have trouble getting them to return your calls at all, that’s definitely an apartment hunting red flag.

 - Request Lots of Pictures Be sure to ask the property manager for multiple pictures of every room in the apartment.
 This will allow you to get a good idea of what the place looks like, both inside and out.
 Even better, ask the property manager to take you on a video tour of the place.
 If they seem hesitant to show you high-detail pictures of the apartment, then it’s probably not for you.
 You don’t want to rent a place that has something to hide.